-There is an immense amount of pressure to perform grand romantic gestures for your partner on Valentine’s Day.
+There is an immense amount of pressure to perform grand romantic gestures for your partner on holidays and milestones.
 Experts suggest it’s just as important to show that special someone how much you appreciate them in simple ways 365 days a year.
 For example, do you know your partner’s love language?

-“Love languages refer to five different styles of communicating love and appreciation in a relationship,” says Julie Bailey, clinical manager at Centerstone.
-They include quality time, physical touch, words of affirmation, acts of service, and gift giving and receiving.
+“Love languages refer to five different styles of communicating love and appreciation in a relationship,” says Jenna Farmer-Brackett, clinical manager at Centerstone.
+They include quality time, physical touch, words of affirmation, acts of service, and gift-giving and receiving.

 Here are ten different ways to show your partner love and appreciation on a regular basis:

-• Active listening.
+- Active listening.
 Try to avoid multitasking when talking to your partner.
 Offer your undivided attention and really be with them.
-“There is value in creating the safety to communicate openly and have tough conversations,” says Jenna Farmer-Brackett, clinical manager at Centerstone.
+“There is value in creating the safety to communicate openly and have tough conversations,” says Farmer-Brackett.

 Remember to show your partner love and appreciation every day of the year.
-It is important that each person in a relationship feels seen, heard and valued—not just on Valentine’s Day.
+It is important that each person in a relationship feels seen, heard, and valued—not just on the holidays.